Pandanus forsteri: Description

-It is an unmistakable tree growing to 15 m in height, characterised by wart-like outgrowths and aerial roots up to 5 m long.
+P. forsteri can grow to 15 m in height and is characterised by wart-like outgrowths and aerial roots up to 5 m long.
 The strap-shaped leaves are 1–1.5 m long and 3–5 cm wide, spiny along the edges and beneath the midrib.
 The tiny female flowers are covered by leaves; male flowers are borne on 50 cm long inflorescences enclosed in white bracts enclosed by a large sheath or spathe.
 The fruits are dense spheroidal clusters about 20 cm across, red when ripe.
 The flowering season is from December to April.

 P. forsteri is notably taller than other species of Pandanus, and it takes years for its aerial roots to reach the ground.
 Its leaves function as gutters, channeling water to the trunk, and grooves in the upper surface of the roots carry water to the tips of the aerial roots where it can be absorbed.